As an Amazon Associate, I earn from qualifying purchases.

 - It's gluten free and dairy free.

-- Gluten Free Flour - For almost all of my recipes, I use Bob's Red Mill 1 to 1 Gluten Free Flour Blend.
+- Gluten Free Flour Blend - For almost all of my recipes, I use Bob's Red Mill 1 to 1 Gluten Free Flour Blend.
 I have found it to be the most versatile gluten free flour.
 You can use your own favorite flour blend but keep in mind this recipe was developed with BRM, so your final product may be slightly different.

 - Baking Powder - Leavening agents help the air bubbles grow to create a light fluffy muffin.